-After many years in documentary film making, Deborah Perkin is taking a new direction as a playwright, to tell stories in the art form that she has loved all her life.
-At University she directed plays for London University Drama Society, including Aristophanes’ Lysistrata, the medieval miracle play Mankind and Shakespeare’s A Winter’s Tale, and took two productions to the Edinburgh Fringe Festival where she was the first person to hire the building that later developed into the Pleasance Theatre.
-She was lured into film and television because of her strong interest in politics and journalism, but always secretly hoped to return to the theatre.
-She has been writing sporadically for some years, and received encouragement from drama colleagues with the BBC and beyond.
+Deborah has been an avid theatre and opera fan all her life.
+At university she acted and directed plays for London University Drama Society, including Aristophanes’ Lysistrata, the medieval miracle play Mankind and Shakespeare’s A Winter’s Tale.
+She took two modern productions to the Edinburgh Fringe Festival where she was the first person to hire the building that has now become the Pleasance Theatre.